0x4447-office/0x4447_webpage_consulting/_posts/2020-03-15-how-to-lower-ec2-costs.md

 image: /assets/img/articles/how-to-lower-ec2-costs/cover.png
 header: /assets/img/articles/how-to-lower-ec2-costs/header.png
 layout: post
-description: The goal is to show you how to lower your AWS costs by 40 or even 75 percent (depending on the instance type and plan) within few minutes.
+description: The goal is to show you how to lower your AWS costs by 40 or even 75 percent within a few minutes (depending on the instance type and plan).
 categories: [how_to]
 ---

 This article is meant for CEOs, CTOs, and Managers.
-The goal is to show you how to lower your AWS costs by 40 or even 75 percent (depending on the instance type and plan) within few minutes
+The goal is to show you how to lower your AWS costs by 40 or even 75 percent within a few minutes (depending on the instance type and plan).

 This article also tries to answer a common question our clients ask: *What options do I have at my disposal to lower the AWS bill*?